Need to be seen soon?

 “Some parents look at their junior high kids as small adults, but they’re still growing,” Brandi said.
 “Having them lift heavy weights and do high impact workouts can put them at risk for injuries.
 Don’t push them too hard too fast.”

-Brandi and Bradley both encourage kids to play multiple sports.
+Brandi encourages kids to play multiple sports.
 Try to avoid specializing until they’re older.
 Even then, they need an off-season.

 “Every muscle group or tendon has a certain amount of lifetime.
 If you use it constantly, it will fatigue faster.
 Spread the work around your body.”